Perfect Oatmeal Sandwich Bread at Home

 Key Ingredients and Tools

-- Quick yeast: This type of yeast works faster compared to active dry yeast and doesn’t need to be dissolved in water first.
+Quick yeast: This type of yeast works faster compared to active dry yeast.
+It’s my favorite kind to work with, but active dry is fine too.
 Look for this in the baking aisle, often near the flour and baking powder.

 Making sandwich bread can be quite a challenge, especially when we’re so accustomed to the soft and processed store-bought options.
 I’ve had my fair share of homemade bread rejections from my kids too!
 However, it’s a blessing that I’ve come across this recipe that’s been a game-changer for me.